Junel 1/20 (Oral)

-Appropriate studies on the relationship of age to the effects of ethinyl estradiol and norethindrone combination have not been performed in the geriatric population.
-This medicine should not be used in elderly women.
+No information is available on the relationship of age to the effects of ethinyl estradiol and norethindrone combination in the geriatric patients.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.